 This is a contributory factor that increases the competitive advantage of a company.
-A company that has a low cost business model with less debts and a young and vibrant workforce untouched by the impact of unionism, which also possesses the necessary equipments, or in the absence of such does not necessarily have to spend much on the purchase of its equipments, or knows where to find equipments at much cheaper rates than what is obtainable in the marketplace is more likely to have a competitive advantage over its peers.
+A company that has a low cost business model with less debts and a young and vibrant workforce untouched by the impact of unionism, which also possesses the necessary equipment, or in the absence of such does not necessarily have to spend much on the purchase of its equipment, or knows where to find equipment at much cheaper rates than what is obtainable in the marketplace is more likely to have a competitive advantage over its peers.

 Access to Capital and its Contribution

 A company that generally accesses funding at much reduced or lower rates that its competition has a competitive advantage over its competition.
 It means that it can gain access to funds necessary for funding its business operations at much reduced rates than what is available for its competition who have to access these funds at higher interest rates, and as a result attracting higher overhead cost than the business/company that has the competitive advantage.